(Outside NJEA/USA Associate Staff Bargaining Unit)

-NJEA announces an opening for a Confidential Assistant to the Deputy Executive Director.
-This position is outside NJEA/USA Associate Staff Bargaining Unit.
+NJEA announces a vacancy for a Confidential Assistant to the Deputy Executive Director.

 Assists and aids, in a confidential capacity, the NJEA Deputy Executive Director.
 Under the supervision of the Deputy Executive Director, performs stenographic and other clerical work, varied in nature but requiring a considerable knowledge of NJEA regulations, policies, and procedures of the Association, and the exercise of independent judgment.
 Does related work, as required.

 1. Awareness of officers’ basic policies, viewpoints and attributes, with ability to respond to inquiries.

 2. Full responsibility for composition and review of correspondence of a routine nature.
 Able to gather pertinent data and prepare reply for correspondence of a routine nature over the Deputy Executive Director’s signature.